MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldrivera.md

 </li>
 </ul>
-To install a selected driver on a selected device, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff544710">DiInstallDevice</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff547654">InstallSelectedDriver</a>.
-For more information about which of these functions to call to install a selected driver on a selected device, see <a href="devinst.setupapi_functions_that_simplify_driver_installation">SetupAPI Functions that Simplify Driver Installation</a>.
+To install a selected driver on a selected device, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff544710">DiInstallDevice</a>.
+For more info, see <a href="devinst.setupapi_functions_that_simplify_driver_installation">SetupAPI Functions that Simplify Driver Installation</a>.